Spirit of Studio 54 electrifies Palm Beach Modern’s Jan. 19 auction

 7. Max’s Kansas City – nightclub and restaurant frequented by musicians, poets and artists.
 Opened in 1965, closed in 1981.

 8. The Mudd Club – TriBeCa nightclub that opened in 1978.
 Billed itself as an “antidote to the uptown glitz of Studio 54.”
 Closed in 1983.

 9. Tunnel – nightclub located in a former railroad freight terminal in West Chelsea’s Historic District.
 Opened in 1986 after a $5 million investment by the founder of Bonjour Jeans.
-Favored by the techno and hip hop crowd.
+Favored by the techo and hip hop crowd.
 Closed in 2001 due to non-payment of rent and the owner’s deportation to Canada on charges of income tax evasion.
-The Tunnel building is now occupied by several businesses, including LiveAuctioneers.com.
+The Tunnel building is now occupied by several businesses and was the original headquarters of LiveAuctioneers.